-The Agency will then make a recommendation to the Minister for Indigenous Australians, or the Agency delegate, about whether to approve the proposed grant.
-The recommendation will be based on the merits of the application including consideration of the assessment, risk and value with relevant money; priority areas of need; and availability of funding.
+The Agency will then put forward a funding recommendation to the Minister for Indigenous Australians, or the Agency delegate, about whether to approve the proposed grant.
+The recommendation will be based on the merits of the application including consideration of the assessment, risk and value for money; priority areas of need; and availability of funding.